Apply to Become a DIS Slow Traveler

 How to apply?

-If you want to be considered for a Spring 2023 Slow Traveler position, apply before January 30.
+If you want to be considered for Fall 2023 Slow Traveler funding, submit your slow travel proposal below before September 6.

 You may apply as an individual or as a group, but each group member must submit their own form (please list group members in the form field below).